INSIGHT-Thai nursery massacre unfolded over three hours of horror | Law-Order

 "If there had been an arrest then this might not have happened," he said.
 TROUBLING SIGNS

 There were other troubling signs.
-A neighbour said he locked his girlfriend and her son inside when he went out.
-The deputy chief of a neighbouring village told media Panya had praised the 2020 massacre of 29 people in another province at the hands of a soldier, saying that he would have killed more.
+A neighbor said he locked his girlfriend and her son inside when he went out.
+The deputy chief of a neighboring village told the media Panya had praised the 2020 massacre of 29 people in another province at the hands of a soldier, saying that he would have killed more.
 She declined to be interviewed.

-Another neighbour said that days before his rampage the village chief warned Panya about his behaviour.
-They argued and the village chief was afraid, said the neighbour, Suwan Tonsomsen.
+Another neighbor said that days before his rampage the village chief warned Panya about his behavior.
+They argued and the village chief was afraid, said the neighbor, Suwan Tonsomsen.
 The chief could not be reached for comment.
-Early on the day of the massacre, Panya had a court appointment on a drugs charge.
+Early on the day of the massacre, Panya had a court appointment on a drug charge.
 The verdict was due the next day.
-Before dawn, neighbours heard him arguing with his girlfriend at their small home at the edge of the village.
+Before dawn, neighbors heard him arguing with his girlfriend at their small home at the edge of the village.
 Police said she told him she was leaving him.

-'SO QUICKLY' Reuters was unable to establish what happened at the court but media, citing neighbours, reported that Panya's lawyer had asked him to show evidence of good character.
-Another neighbour told Reuters he had seen Panya's mother with his degree certificate.
+'SO QUICKLY' Reuters was unable to establish what happened at the court but media, citing neighbors, reported that Panya's lawyer had asked him to show evidence of good character.
+Another neighbor told Reuters he had seen Panya's mother with his degree certificate.

 When he returned home, police said, Panya's girlfriend and her son were gone.
-At around midday, he left in a white pick-up truck.
+At around midday, he left in a white pickup truck.
 Turning a corner, he crashed into a man on a motorcycle outside a small shop.
-He rolled down the window and shot him, according to witness Sombat Rattani, who ran the shop.
+He rolled down the window and shot him, according to witness Sombat Rattan, who ran the shop.

-He attacked people in the courtyard, shooting some, slashing others with a long blade that farmers use for hacking crops.
-Two died immediately, three in hospital.
+He attacked people in the courtyard, shooting some, and slashing others with a long blade that farmers use for hacking crops.
+Several people were killed there.

 "Everything happened so quickly and there was blood everywhere," said office worker Kittisak Polprakap, 29.
 "I saw the wounded and dead sitting together at a table as if nothing had happened."